HaojHuang/edge_grasp_page/index.md

 &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp; Khoury College of Computer Science, Northeastern University

-## Elevator Pitch
+## Introduction

-In our paper, we first define the edge grasp.
-Then, describe our representation of edge grasp step by step.
-After that, we explore and realize the $\mathrm{SE}(3)$ symmetry inside our representation.
+In the following parts, we first describe what is and why edge grasp.
+Then, introduce our representation of edge grasp step by step.
+After that, we explore and realize the $\mathrm{SE}(3)$ symmetry inside our representation to get better performance.
 The simulated experiment part of our paper is based on the simulator of  [VGN](https://github.com/ethz-asl/vgn), a simulation environment in PyBullet for 3D grasping.
-Specifically, we test two different scenarios of grasping task, Packed and Pile.
 Finally, we implement our method on the real robot and test four different object sets.
 Check our paper for more details.

-### Sampling-based grasp detection
+### Motivation and description

 <p align="center">
   <img src="img/figure1_2d_tra.png" width="350px">
 </p>

-Most sample-based grasp detection methods have a clear representation of grasp poses.
-Our 6-DoF edge grasp is defined with an approach point $p_a$ and a contact point $p_c$.
+Detecting 6-DoF antipodal grasping pose in the point cloud captured by a single camera view is not an easy taks due to the occulusion.
+We still has some useful information to construct a clear grasp pose, e.g., the gripper must contact on one point; the surface normal direction of the contact point could support enough friction; parallel-jaw gripper is symmetric.
+Based on the clues, our 6-DoF edge grasp is defined with an approach point $p_a$ and a contact point $p_c$.
 Assuming that we can estimate the object surface normal $n_c$ at point $p_c$, $(p_a, p_c)$ defines a grasp orientation $R$ where the gripper fingers move parallel to the vector $n_c$ and the gripper approaches the object along the vector $a_{ac} = n_c \times (n_c \times (p_a - p_c))$.
 The gripper center $C$ is positioned such that $p_a$ is directly between the fingers and $p_c$ is at a desired point of contact on the finger, $C = p_a - \delta a_{ac}$.
 Here, $\delta = G_d + (p_a-p_c)^T a_{ac}$ denotes the distance between the center of the gripper and $p_a$ and $G_d$ denotes gripper depth.